albertony/blushell/README.md

 ### /AddSlave

-A device can be added to a group by specifying the device address in parameter `slave`.
-It seems to support alternative parameter `slaves` where multiple devices can be specified at once, probably comma-separated, but have not had a chance to test this.
+This request is sent to a device that should serve as the primary player in a group, and a secondary player (slave) must be specified with its device address in parameter `slave`, or a comma-separated list of secondary players in parameter `slaves`.

-Optional parameter `port` (or `ports`) can be specified if any of the devices use a non-standard port number (other than the default 11000).
+Optional parameter `port` (or `ports`) can be specified if any of the slave devices use a non-standard port number (other than the default 11000).

 Optional parameter `group` can be specified to give the group a name,